got5/tapestry-cdi/README.md

 The project is fully functional but it is far from complete.

 Indeed, CDI brings with it a lot of powerful functionality we would like to see in Tapestry.

-For example, CDI Event API greatly simplifies the use of events and could be well used in the framework.
-They are part of the goals for the next release.

 A demo project is coming soon ...